MLPlatformWebsite/website/README.md

 ^/foo$ /bar [H=^baz\.com$]
 ```

-__Note:__ These redirects are not respected by the link checker until built.
-So if trying to fix broken links within the site by adding redirects then this is not the best way to go about it currently.
-For internal broken links, please update the referencing pages so that the links are no longer broken.
+__Note:__ These redirects are not evaluated by the link checker until the site build process has started.
+For internal broken links, please update the referencing pages so that the links are no longer broken: __do not__ use redirects for internal broken links.

 ## Building the static site